pratikkumararyan/HackBlink/README.md

 # HackBlink - An Orpheus based Blinky Board!

+> [!WARNING]
->
+> ## READ BEFORE CONTINUING
-[!WARNING] ## NOTE- READ THE WARNING AT THE END OF THIS README.
-ALSO SORRY I DONT HAVE A 3D VIEW OF THE PCB CUZ I HAVE A POTATO PC WHICH WAS FREEZING WHENEVER I CLICKED ON 3D VIEW SO ENJOY THE 2D VIEW PCB ONLY
+> Sorry I don't have a 3D view of the PCB!
+My potato PC freezes whenever I try to open it, so please enjoy the 2D view only.

 <img width="1920" height="862" alt="image (1)" src="https://github.com/user-attachments/assets/be74dfcd-fd54-438f-a58b-396cc5562596" />